pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 As soon as you have confirmed your booking, we will share an extensive list of recommended gear items that you would need for this expedition.
 However, don’t stress, any camera will work, it all depends on how you use it.
 We offer a custom advise for every level, from amateurs and beginners to full professional photographers.

+An incredible feature or working with these 2 camps, is that every participant will receive a Canon kit of equipment.
+In each lodge you will receive a Canon 5d Mark IV body + 24-105mm lens + 100-400mm lens + batteries & memory cards.
+The photos you take with the camera during your stay are presented to you on a memory stick which you can bring home.
+A feature that no other photography trip offers!

 ### **How is this photography expedition different from any regular safari?**

 In the past 2 years I have spent 45+ weeks in Kenya and I know the country and its people inside out.
 This has generated an in-detail understanding of seasonality, geography, animal behavior, photographic opportunities, community living, and conservation.
 This combined with 10+ years of experience in photographic story-telling, makes this trip a unique opportunity to learn.
 The entire itinerary is crafted based on photographic opportunity, which means I deliberated chose certain areas camps and guides to work with.
 We will maximize time in the field and won’t be restricted by gate opening hours.
 We have off-road access and full flexibility everywhere we go.
 In between game drives – I will be hosting lectures and there’s room for 1-on-1 tuition as well.
 It’s a trip that’s centered around teaching you how to tell meaningful stories about the wild and you will go home with an incredible series of images!